xinntao/Real-ESRGAN/docs/Training.md

 ### Generate degraded images on the fly

 Only high-resolution images are required.
-The low-quality images are generated with the degradation process described in Real-ESRGAN during trainig.
+The low-quality images are generated with the degradation process described in Real-ESRGAN during training.

 **1. Prepare dataset**